-(2) Margaret's connections and her preeminence in the conspiracy surrounding Buckingham's Rebellion.
-Since these two points are closely interwoven, I will deal with them together, although some of the supportive arguments pertain more to one than to the other.
+AMERICAN B2.NC Margaret's connections and her preeminence in the conspiracy surrounding Buckingham's Rebellion.
+Since these two points are closely interwoven, I will deal with them together, although some of the supporting arguments pertain more to one than to the other.

-(a) From a variety of sources it is known that Margaret was in contact, either directly or through intermediaries, with all of the major persons who had an interest in the rebellion-e.g., Elizabeth Woodville, Morton, Buckingham, Henry, Sir Giles Daubeney, Sir Richard Guildford, Thomas Ramney, John Cheney, etc.47

-(b) She was Buckingham's aunt by her second marriage (to Sir Henry Stafford) and his mother's first cousin.
+- (a) From a variety of sources it is known that Margaret was in contact, either directly or through intermediaries, with all of the major persons who had an interest in the rebellion-e.g., Elizabeth Woodville, Morton, Buckingham, Henry, Sir Giles Daubeney, Sir Richard Guildford, Thomas Ramney, John Cheney, etc.49 - (b) She was Buckingham's aunt by her second marriage (to Sir Henry Stafford) and his mother's first cousin.
 These relationships may have given her some reason to know him better than the mere fact that they both moved within a given circle of society.
-If so, she would have had the opportunity to form some judgment of his character-its strength, weaknesses, and malleability--long before 1483.

-(c) Vergil's contention that Margaret was "commonly called the head of that conspiracy."48 The Croyland Chronicle reports only that Buckingham had agreed to lead the rebellion, but does not say who was responsible for the necessary preparatory plotting; the inference is that Buckingham was not.
-More, writing after Vergil, makes an elaborate story of Morton's seduction of the Duke by flattery, but makes short shrift of Morton's role in the general plot.
-49 A careful reading of Vergil's account of the entire course of the conspiracy shows Margaret taking the lead at almost every turn.50 Interestingly. in his version of events it is Buckingham who "unfolded all things to the Bishop of Ely," including his intention to set Henry on the throne (although in the very next paragraph Vergil notes Buckingham's ambi-(although in the very next paragraph verge avery who was already tions for himself).
-Morton gets Reginald Bray, who was already Margaret's servant, to carry word to her of their conversation.
-We then learn that Margaret was already embroiled in a plot of her own, involving the Dowager Queen, Elizabeth Woodville.
-As a result of the excellent progress she was making, she had appointed Bray to be her chief go-between to draw men into her party, "as secretly as might be," which he was already busily doing.
+If so, she would have had the opportunity to form some judgment of his character-its strengths, weaknesses, and malleability-long before 1483. - (c) Vergil's contention that Margaret was "commonly called the head of that conspiracy."50 The Croyland Chronicle reports only that Buckingham had agreed to lead the rebellion, but does not say who was responsible for the necessary preparatory plotting; the inference is that Buckingham was not.
+More, writing after Vergil, makes an elaborate story of Morton's seduction of the Duke by flattery, but makes short shrift of his role in the general plot.51 A careful reading of Vergil's account of the entire course of the conspiracy shows Margaret taking the lead at almost every turn.52 Interestingly, in his version of events it is Buckingham who "unfolded all things to the Bishop of Ely," including his intention to set Henry on the throne (although in the very next paragraph Vergil notes Buckingham's ambitions for himself).
+Morton gets Reginald Bray, who was already Margaret's servant, to carry word to her of their conversation.53 We then learn that Margaret was already embroiled in a plot of her own, involving the Dowager Queen, Elizabeth Woodville.
+As a result of the excellent progress she was making, she had appointed Bray to be her chief gobetween to draw men into her party, "as secretly as might be," which he was already busily doing.
 If we put these events in their logical order, it seems at least possible that Bray's role in the conversion of Buckingham was something more than that of messenger boy.
-And in this context, it makes sense that Buckingham would get the word before his quest, Morton.

-(d) A slightly different account of who was seducing whom is found in Grafton's continuation of Hardyng's Chronicle.
+And in this context, it makes sense that Buckingham would get the word before his guest, Morton. - (d) A slightly different account of who was seducing whom is found in Grafton's continuation of Hardyng's Chronicle.
 This version follows Vergil right up to the point where Bray is hurrying to Margaret with his news.
-When, lo and behold, "it came to pass that...
+When, lo and behold, "it came to pass that...Buckingham and the lady Margaret...had been in communication of the same matter before, and that the said lady Margaret had devised the same means and ways for the deposition of King Richard and bringing in of Henry her son, the which the duke now brake unto the bishop of Ely, whereupon there rested no more, forasmuch as she perceived the duke now willing to prosecute and further the said device, but that she should find the